 - Thermotherapy: Surgeons use heat to destroy cancer cells and shrink tumors.

 Depending on how deep or extensive your treatment is, it could cause unintended damage to the tissues around the affected part of your eye.
 Your ophthalmologist will not recommend serious steps unless the spot is dangerous.

 Are All Eye Freckles Cancerous?

 While some nevi are cancerous, not all of them are.
 The dots you see inside your eye could be completely harmless.

 A non-cancerous nevus usually has the following features:

-- Doesn’t increase in size or spread over time
+- It doesn’t increase in size or spread over time.

-- Tends to be flat, rather than elevated
+- It tends to be flat rather than elevated.

 Also, any nevi you’re born with are unlikely to transform into cancer.